aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/track-changes-in-a-document/_index.md

 With the previous tracking changes feature, you can understand which changes were made in your document and who made those changes.
 While with the [TrackRevisions](https://apireference.aspose.com/words/cpp/class/aspose.words.document#get_trackrevisions) feature, you force any changes within your document to be stored as revisions.

-Aspose.Words enables you to check if a document has a revision or not by using the [HasRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.document#get_hasrevisions) property.
+Aspose.Words allows you to check if a document has a revision or not by using the [HasRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.document#get_hasrevisions) property.
 If you do not need to automatically track the changes in your document through the StartTrackRevisions and StopTrackRevisions methods, then you can use the TrackRevisions property to check if the changes are tracked while editing a document in Microsoft Word and stored as revisions.

 The TrackRevisions feature makes revisions instead of real DOM changes.
 But the revisions themselves are separate.
 For example, If you delete any paragraph, Aspose.Words make it as a revision, marking it as deletion, instead of deleting it.